Kirti Stambh (mountain)

-Kirti Stambh is a mountain of the Garhwal Himalaya in Uttarakhand India.The elevation of Kirti Stambh is 6270 m and its prominence is 100 m.
+Kirti Stambh is a mountain of the Garhwal Himalaya in Uttarakhand, India.
+The elevation of Kirti Stambh is 6270 m and its prominence is 100 m.
 It is 128th highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies between Thalaysagar and Bhartekunta.
 Its nearest higher neighbor Bhartekunta 6578 m lies 2.3 km SE.
 It is located 5.1 km SSE of Thalaysagar 6904 m and 12.8 km NEE lies Bhagirathi I 6856 m.

 Climbing history

-A Scottish team comprising Rick Allen, Ernie McGlashan, Malcolm McCullough, Beverley Hurwood, and Roy F. Lindsay, of Scottish Mountaineering Club had the first Ascent of Kirti Stambh via NE face by R. F. Allen on 20 October 1982.
+A Scottish team comprising Rick Allen, Ernie McGlashan, Malcolm McCullough, Beverley Hurwood, and Roy F. Lindsay, of the Scottish Mountaineering Club had the first Ascent of Kirti Stambh via NE face by Rick Allen on 20 October 1982.